ton-community/ton-docs/docs/v3/documentation/tvm/changelog/tvm-upgrade-2024-04.md

 ## `c7`

 The `c7` tuple has been extended from 14 to 16 elements as follows:
+* **13**: Information about previous blocks.
+It includes a list of the 16 most recent masterchain block IDs whose seqno is divisible by 100 (e.g. 19000, 18900, ..., 17500).
 * **14**: a tuple containing various config parameters as cell slices.
 If a parameter is absent from the config, its value is null.
   * **0**: `StoragePrices` from `ConfigParam 18`.
 Not the entire dictionary but the specific `StoragePrices` entry corresponding to the current time.
   * **1**: `ConfigParam 19` - global ID.